 With regards to one of our other dogs, Emmett, an Australian Shepherd, I was able to heal his almost complete ACL tear (he was diagnosed by the vet in a thorough physical exam and surgery was recommended) by using the above methods under her guidance, starting out with complete rest of the affected leg for 8 weeks.
 Emmett got his injury by slipping on the floor in the house trying to run around a corner too fast (turning the body while the knee stayed in one place)

 Emmett can now run and play normally AND play disc and does not get a limp or get sore afterwards.
-This will not be the result for every dog with this issues, but improvements would likely be made anyway to help quality of life.
+This will not be the result for every dog with this issues, but some improvements would likely be made anyway to help quality of life.